Directionality and quantum backfire in continuous-time quantum walks from delocalized states: Exact results

 Thus, $t_{\mathrm{cross}}$ exists only for $1 - 2\sin^{2}\alpha > 0$ (i.e., outside the interval $\alpha \in [\pi/4,\,3\pi/4]$ modulo $\pi$) and diverges at $\alpha=\pi/4$ and $3\pi/4$.

 The existence of a finite crossing time reveals a regime of counterintuitive dynamics.
-For a fixed time $t > t_{\mathrm{cross}}(\alpha)$ within the interval $0 < \alpha < \pi/4$, Eq.~(\ref{eq:MSD_main}) shows that the MSD becomes a decreasing function of the delocalization parameter $D$.
+For a fixed time $t > t_{\mathrm{cross}}(\alpha)$ within the interval $0 < \alpha < \pi/4$, Eq. \ref{eq:MSD_main} shows that the MSD becomes a decreasing function of the delocalization parameter $D$.
 This means that for these times, a more delocalized initial state (higher $D$) results in a \emph{smaller} spatial spread of the wavepacket, the opposite of the intuitively expected outcome.
 This counterintuitive phenomenon, where the strategy of increasing initial delocalization to enhance spreading instead weakens it after a characteristic time, is formally analogous to the ``Backfire Effect'' known in cognitive science~\cite{nyhan2010when}.
 There, corrective evidence can paradoxically strengthen a person's misconceptions.
 Here, a more delocalized initial state improves the short-time spreading, but leads to worse asymptotic spreading performance for a proper combination of parameters.
 We therefore designate this as a \textbf{Quantum Backfire Effect}.

-This effect is clearly visible in the post-crossing regime (blue shading in Fig.~\ref{fig:tcross} for $\sin^2\alpha < 1/2$), where the MSD for $D = 1$ becomes lower than for $D = 0.5$, which in turn becomes lower than for $D = 0$, as shown in the top panel of Fig.~\ref{fig:std_vs_time}.
-For times $t < t_{\mathrm{cross}}(\alpha)$, the intuitive ordering, where greater initial delocalization leads to greater MSD, still holds (see Fig.~\ref{fig:std_vs_time}).
+This effect is clearly visible in the post-crossing regime (blue shading in Fig. \ref{fig:tcross} for $\sin^2\alpha < 1/2$), where the MSD for $D = 1$ becomes lower than for $D = 0.5$, which in turn becomes lower than for $D = 0$.
+For times $t < t_{\mathrm{cross}}(\alpha)$, the intuitive ordering, where greater initial delocalization leads to greater MSD, still holds.